SSHcom/python-should-check/README.md

     >>> checked = Check(value=None).should(be(1))
     Traceback (most recent call last):
     ...
-    ValueError: value 'None' should (reference eqally) be '1'
+    ValueError: value 'None' should (reference equally) be '1'

     >>> checked = Check(value=None).should(be_in([1,2]))
     Traceback (most recent call last):